YashSleepyBoi/ESC_Project/README.md

 <br>**Authentication** : JSON Web Tokens (JWT)
 <br>**Payment Integration** : Stripe
 <br>**Version Control** : Git (with this repository hosted on GitHub)

-## Installation
-To run this project locally, follow these steps:

-1. Clone this repository to your local machine.
-2. Install the required dependencies using the package manager for your chosen technology stack.
-   <br>run "npm install" in ESC_Project
-   <br>run "npm install nodemon" in ESC_Project/backend_server
-   <br>run "npm run dev" in ESC_Project
-4. Set up the database and configure the connection details in the project's configuration files.
-5. Start the server and launch the website on your local development environment.
-6. Access the website through your web browser to begin exploring and using the hotel booking functionalities.